 Wilton Protective Order Hearings

-Given the speed with which Wilton protective order hearings will proceed, it is important to seek legal representation out as soon as possible after a domestic violence arrest.
-If retained in time, a top domestic violence lawyer can advocate for your point of view on the incident in question and work for a positive outcome.
+Given the speed with which Wilton protective order hearings will proceed, it is important to seek legal representation as soon as possible after a domestic violence arrest.
+If retained in time, a top protective order attorney can advocate for your point of view on the incident in question and work for a positive outcome.

 What Are The Procedures of a Protective Order Hearing?

 On the day of their protective order hearing, a Wilton resident arrested for domestic violence must check in at the court their hearing will be held in with the court’s Office of Family Relations.
 It is mandatory for a domestic violence defendant to meet with the Family Relations Officer assigned to their case prior to their protective order hearing, although participating in a more in-depth interview with that officer is optional.

 If you do consent to be interviewed, anything you say can be taken into account by the judge deciding on their protective order and utilized by the prosecution during their eventual trial.
 Whatever report the Family Relations Officer files tends to have a huge impact on the outcome of both these stages of a case, so it is wise to have legal counsel present during any conversation with this officer.
 An attorney can be a valuable ally at Wilton protective order hearings.